urostripunovic/share-recipes-now-backend/public/db queries.md

     ]
 }
 ```
 So yeah...
-Ff you've made it to the end of the page then [nice](https://www.youtube.com/watch?v=3WAOxKOmR90), Hopefully my grammar isn't that broken but what's important is if you understood my code.
+If you've made it to the end of the page then [nice](https://www.youtube.com/watch?v=3WAOxKOmR90), Hopefully my grammar isn't that broken but what's important is if you understood my code.
 I haven't touched SQL in years so if you have any ideas on how I could improve it don't hesitate to create a pull request.
 To goal of this project is to learn!